matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/README.md

     * In this workshop, we will finally move beyond the basic functionality provided by defaul in R, and learn about how to extend that functionality by using R packages.
 We will make use of one such package (rio), to read in (and write out) data from many different formats to R (SAS, Sata, Excel, Minitab, SPSS, etc.).
     * You can find the slides for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Materials/Workshop_5-Data_IO_and_Packages.pptx).
     * You can download the R script for this workshop [here](https://github.com/matthewjdenny/SoDA-Workshop-Series-Introduction-to-Data-Science/blob/master/Workshop_Scripts/Workshop_5-Data_IO_and_Packages.R).

+  8. **10-19-17: Looping and Conditionals**:
+    * In this workshop we will begin to give R a "brain".
+First, we will teach it how to repeat tasks for us, such as adding numbers together.
+Next, we will learn the syntax for executing code only if some condition(s) are met.
+Finally, we will combine these concepts so that we can automate the process of checking through data and taking some actions dependent on what the program finds.
+We will then apply our skills to a real-world example.